john-itcsolutions/cheirrs/README.md

 ## Copy sql scripts; Build Database Schema:

+     (On host, in the working directory or a sub-directory - as this must be available via the ~/shared folder in the case of running the cluster on a vm)

 `git clone --recurse-submodules https://github.com/john-itcsolutions/cheirrs.git`

-From Host, in .... /cheirrs/elastos-smartweb-service/grpc_adenine/database/scripts folder,
+Either from Host, in .... /cheirrs/elastos-smartweb-service/grpc_adenine/database/scripts folder,
+     or from the correct location within the shared directory in a vm (if appropriate)

 `juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`